-The Board implemented a LTI Plan in 2020 for Key Management Personnel and Executive Directors.
-The LTIs are Options with no exercise price and were issued under the Company's Employee Share Option Plan and under ASX Listing Rule 10.11 for Executive Directors.
-Key Management Personnel, other than the Managing Director, were issued with options up to the value of 50% of their Total Fixed Remuneration whilst the Managing Director was issued with options up to the value of 75% of TFR.
-The options have a 3-year assessment period from 1 January 2020 to 31 December 2022.
-The options are subject to the following vesting criteria prior to exercise;
+During the period, Key Management Personnel were granted Options with no exercise price which are subject to vesting conditions related to achieving performance targets measured over a three-year period.
+The options are issued under the Company's Employee Share Option Plan and under ASX Listing Rule 10.11 for Executive Directors.
+Key Management Personnel, other than the Managing Director, were issued with options up to the value of 50% of TFR whilst the Managing Director was issued with options up to the value of 75% of TFR.